 The WSIP’s energy and carbon reduction actions have already commenced with the establishment of an MOU with FortisBC for Partners in Energy Efficiency and the development of a dedicated Energy Team.
 This first phase is focused on Demand Side Management (DSM) for existing and new buildings, changing user behaviours and optimizing infrastructure performance.
 Funded through existing programs and incentive financing and rebates, these DSM actions are expected to reduce utility costs, while at the same time reducing GHG emissions from existing buildings.
 In parallel, the campus has initiated key policy updates to inform comprehensive green building design guidelines that respond to environmental, social and economic sustainability performance imperatives; as well as the establishment of an Integrated Rainwater Management Plan to advance the WSIP’s ecology and biodiversity imperatives.

-- Developed a dedicated energy team on campus to support the implementation of the infrastructure plan.
+- Developed a dedicated energy team to support the implementation of the Whole Systems Infrastructure Plan.

-- Developed a campus-wide Behaviour Change Engagement Strategy to promote and support campus awareness for resource conservation and DSM strategies required for whole systems plan implementation.
+- Developed a campus-wide Behaviour Change Engagement Strategy (the Power of You) to promote and support campus awareness for resource conservation and DSM strategies.

-- Continuing to phase in planned drip irrigation program (FM 5-year plan); include recommendation for Xeriscaping in landscape vision.
+- Continued to phase in planned drip irrigation program (5-year plan), which includes recommendations for Xeriscaping the campus landscape.

-- Updated the 2011 Stormwater Management Plan to address rainfall capture, infiltration, and wetland creation, and potential integration of LID methods.
+- Completed development of the Integrated Rainwater Management Plan (2017), which addresses rainfall capture, infiltration, and wetland creation, and integration of LID methods.

 For the long-term, the Okanagan campus is uniquely positioned to expand its existing district energy systems in order to support future growth while reducing GHG emissions.
 This approach leverages the significant investment in the existing district energy system and ensures that these investments are protected and enhanced.
 The WSIP recommends GHG emission reduction targets for the campus which will be evaluated and presented for Board approval.
 To ensure long term economic viability, UBC will balance the return on WSIP investments and targets against future campus growth, commodity and carbon pricing, renewable energy options and technology.